-I like to make this with cashew nuts (mostly because the risk of exposure to aflatoxin via peanuts scares me a little).
+I like to make this with cashew nuts.
 Cashews are a nutrient dense, high fibre and high protein nut and I just love the taste of them.
 My Satay recipe is of the whole food kind, unlike many of the store bought ‘simmer’ style sauces.

 These processed sauces are nowhere near as tasty and contain dangerous additives and massive amounts of sugar (about half a cup of the sweet stuff in most jars I looked at).
 Two of the concerning additives I came across repeatedly are Caramel 1, which according to Additive Alert by Julie Eady, is linked to ‘gastrointestinal problems and hypersensitivity’ and 407 which is ‘a suspected carcinogen, linked to ulcerative colitis, damaging to the immune system and there is a concern re- birth defects.’
 They also warn ‘do not give to infants and young children.’